WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

    `gameover = False`

    Place this with the other global variables near the top of the code.

-   Delete the line which prints "Loser!" at the terminal.
+   We are going to use this global variable inside function update().
+So at the beginning of this function add the variable `gameover` to the list of global variables which currently has `vx` and `vy`.

 2. The variable gameover will only be True when the player either wins or loses.
    Inside the if statement which checks for winning add

    `gameover = True`

-   Add the same inside the if statement which checks for losing.
+   Delete the line which prints "Winner!" at the terminal, and delete the line which exits the programme.

-   Delete the line which prints "Winner!" at the terminal.
+   Add the same code inside the if statement which checks for losing.
+Delete the line which prints "Loser!" at the terminal, and delete the line which exits the programme.

 3. At the end of function draw() add this code: